SuffolkLITLab/ALKiln/README.md

 ## Our code

-Our code is a bot that pretends to be a human interacting with online forms (interviews) that have been made with the [docassemble](https://docassemble.org) open source platform.
+Our code pretends to be a human interacting with online forms (interviews) that have been made with the [docassemble](https://docassemble.org) open source platform.
 It looks at the HTML DOM, manipulates it, and interacts with it.

 It uses [cucumber](https://cucumber.io/docs/installation/javascript/), [puppeteer](https://pptr.dev/), and [chai](https://www.chaijs.com/).